 ULA Circuit (2 lbs.
 8 oz. )

 The unisex ULA Circuit is a clear winner for all long-distance trails.
 With a max load of 35 lbs, it’ll keep you from overpacking for your thru-hike.
 We love that you can select your torso size, hip belt size, type of shoulder straps & pack color to customize your backpack for your specific body type.
 And if you lose weight on the train, you can order a smaller hip belt and easily swap them out on the trail.
-This is the pack that Kim, Bearfoot Theory’s community manager, took on the PCT and she’s completely in love with it.
+This is the pack that Kim, Bearfoot Theory’s former Community Manager, took on the PCT and she’s completely in love with it.

 Granite Gear Crown Pack (2 lbs.
 4 oz)

 The Granite Gear Crown 2 Women’s Pack or their men’s version can support up to 35 lbs.
 The pack has a roll-top closure, a removable lid, and one main compartment.
 It’s all about being ultralight and minimal with only a few pockets on the exterior of the pack.

 Best backpacking pack that doesn’t break the bank